harry7557558/harry7557558/list-of-projects.md

 ![](./list-of-projects-src/3f108e82013ec1a6d5706deb1260271a.jpg)

 I learned the solution to homogeneous linear systems and applied it to balancing chemical equations.
 I implemented a chemical equation parser in JavaScript, a rational number class, and a Gaussian elimination solver.
 I applied integer congruence properties to find multiple rational solutions for linear systems with a nonzero solution space rank.

+# Academic Publications

+Not listed on this page (at least at this time considering I'm an undergraduate), but I'm pretty sure you can find out by stalking me hard enough.